 If you need allergy injections to maintain a desensitization schedule prescribed by your allergist, the Sindecuse Health Center staff can assist you by administering your antigen during scheduled appointments.

 We need your allergist to provide clearly written instructions and an up-to-date injection schedule (last injection recorded with strength and amount).
 You should bring these instructions as well as the bottle of antigen you are presently using.

 First-time allergy patients

-Allergy patients who are receiving their injections at Sindecuse Health Center for the first time are requested to call ahead for a 30-minute consultation with a registered nurse.
-At this appointment, a review of your physician's orders, your medication history, and the allergist's schedule will be completed.
-In addition, your nurse will give you an overview of Sindecuse's allergy injection policy.
+Allergy patients who are receiving their injections at Sindecuse Health Center for the first time are required to call ahead for a 30-minute appointment with a registered nurse.
+At this appointment, we will review your physician's orders, your medication history and the allergist's schedule.
+Your nurse will explain Sindecuse Health Center's allergy injection policy.

 - Check in at registration.

 - You must plan to wait at the health center for 20 minutes after your injection to ensure that you do not have a reaction to your antigen.
 Reactions are rare but if you do have a reaction, nurses and doctors are available to provide you with effective emergency care.

 - If a delayed reaction occurs, please return to the health center.
 If we are closed, go to a hospital emergency room or an immediate care center.

 Shots are provided during an appointment.
 Make an appointment online or call (269) 387-3290 to schedule a time convenient for you.
 Allow ample time around your class schedule.